 4. Your goals make you feel unhappy

-Lastly, and this is a very important point to understand, you feel that your contentment, wellbeing or self-worth are dependent on whether you achieve your goal or not.
+You feel that your happiness & contentment, wellbeing or self-worth are dependent on whether you achieve your goal or not.

-Going back to the first point – so while there are highly effective tools you can use to help change your beliefs on a subconscious level, the first thing you need to understand is that fear and doubt are in fact completely natural to experience, and that there’s no need to fight them at all.
+While there are very useful tools to help change your beliefs on a subconscious level, the first thing you need to understand is that

-What’s more, the fact that they’re there is an indication that you are on the right path; because doubts are simply part of the process.
-Fear means that BIG change is possible.
+What’s more, the fact that they’re there is an indication that you are in fact on the right path – because they’re simply part of the process.

 Soon enough, the ‘positive’ and ‘negative’ self-talk learn to coexist, cooperate and motivate each other; the positive encouraging and inspiring the negative, and in turn the negative doubts promoting more ideas, problem-solving, learning and more action by questioning and inviting you to prove it wrong.